rogeralmengor/geospatial-analysis.io/docs/blog/posts/dashboard_with_plotly.md

 I ran Johnson & Johnson through the screener first.
 As a Dividend Aristocrat, I expected it to pass - and it did, beautifully.
 All seven criteria passed, giving me confidence the system actually works.

-You can see how this humble dashboard looks like below:
+You can see how this humble dashboard should look like in your browser:

-<iframe src="./../j&j.html" width="100%" height="600px" frameborder="0"></iframe>
+<iframe src="./../j&j.png" width="500%" height="200px" frameborder="0"></iframe>

 ## Why This Helps Me Sleep Better